Scholarship Resources

 Federal Aid & the FAFSA

 We encourage all eligible students to complete the 2025-2026 FAFSA (Free Application for Federal Student Aid)!
-Many sources of aid, including the Pell grant, work-study, and many sources of institutional aid require you to complete the FAFSA to be eligible.
-You can read more about the FAFSA on the Federal Student Aid website, and find many resources, including webinars, on their resources page here.
+Many sources of aid, including the Pell grant, work-study, and certain institutional aid require you to complete the FAFSA to be eligible.
+You can read more about the FAFSA on the Federal Student Aid website, and find many resources, including webinars, on their resources page.

 College for North Carolina (CFNF) offers resources in both English and Spanish to assist with paying for college.
 They provide guidance for completing the FAFSA, financial aid calculators, financial aid webinars, and much more!